Master data management

 Master data management defined

-No matter which data domains a business or organization focuses on, some of these domains contain information that is completely essential to that business or organization.
-This is why master data management is so important.
+No matter which data domains a business or organization focuses on, some of these domains contain information that is absolutely essential.
+This is why master data management (MDM) is so important.

 Master data management creates a record of the vital information upon which the business or organization relies.
-This means that the master record contains everything the business or organization needs to know about the data domains most important to them.
+A master record contains everything the organization needs to know about its most important data domains.

-The master data record does not include transactions processed in the various data domains which the business or organization focuses on.
+The master data record does not include transactions processed in the various data domains that the business or organization focuses on.
 Instead, it functions as a master file of attributes such as names, dates, addresses, customer IDs, item numbers, product specifications and other elements important to the business or organization.
-All of these are attributes used in transaction processing systems and analytics applications.
-This is why a well-managed master data record is often referred to as the “golden record” or “best version of the truth.”
+These attributes are used in transaction processing systems and analytics applications.
+This is why a well-maintained master record is often referred to as the “golden record” or the “single source of truth.”

 There are two things you should also note regarding MDM:

-1. Master data management is not an exclusively technological issue.
-It is as much an organizational “people” process as it is a technical one.
-This means that there are many cases where it will be necessary to make fundamental changes to business processes in order to maintain clean master data.
-In cases like these, some of the most difficult issues surrounding master data management are often more related to work politics and culture than to the technical aspect of it all.
+- Master data management is not an exclusively technological issue.
+It is as much an organizational and people-focused process as it is a technical one.
+In many cases, maintaining clean master data requires fundamental changes to business processes.
+Often, the biggest challenges are related to organizational politics and culture rather than the technology itself.

-2. Master data management is not only a tool for the creation of master records: it also includes maintaining master data.
-MDM is an investment of time, money and effort.
-That investment would be wasted if the solution did not include practices to ensure that the master data is kept clean and consistent.
-This is why MDM solutions also provide a wide range of tools and processes for data cleansing, transformation and integration.
-MDM solutions also ensure that the master data is continually updated and expanded over time.
+- Master data management is not only a tool for the creation of master records: it also includes maintaining master data.
+MDM is an investment of time, money, and effort.
+Without ongoing practices to keep master data clean and consistent, that investment can be wasted.
+This is why MDM solutions include a wide range of tools and processes for data cleansing, transformation, and integration, ensuring that master data is continuously updated and expanded over time.

 What the master data management process looks like: